Fast-64/fast64-docs/common/Geometry Modes Overview.md

 ## Smooth Shading

-With Shading is enabled, then [Smooth Shading]{.key_text} will interpolate between the vertices of each triangle to create a smooth color.
-This is typically known as Gouraud Shading.
+With Shading enabled, [Smooth Shading]{.key_text} will skip applying flat shading.
+Given smooth normals, this will result in what's typically known as Gouraud Shading.
+Disabling it can be used for cheaper flat shading as flat shading the actual normals splits the faces.